 The rooms are spread out, well away from one another and completely closed off to anyone passing by.
 They look out over a large flood plain, very often covered; and in Lechwe if you sit in your private sala or swimming pool for long enough you may even get a big bull elephant pass in front and cross the water.
 The rooms must be 9m x 12m with an equally sized outdoor decking, with an outdoor shower under the stars.
 The rooms have a lounge area in one corner, a massive bed in another and the bathroom spreads over the remaining two corners.

-Game wise, it is always a good idea including Vumbura with a Botswana safari holiday.
-It is home to a good number of cheetah and has a great balance between dry and wet areas and activities.
+Game wise, it is always a good idea including Vumbura with a Botswana Safari - It is home to a good number of cheetah and has a great balance between dry and wet areas and activities.
 The dry areas also attract large amount of sable and big herds of buffalo.
 Bird life is also superb as the variety in landscape changes constantly throughout the concession.